1001 - Public Communications

 4. The grade(s) of students to whom the display or distribution is intended.

-At every level of the process, the person submitting the request has the right to appeal and present the reasons, supported by relevant witnesses and material, as to why distribution of the material is appropriate.
+At every level of the process, the person submitting the request will have the right to appear and present the reasons, supported by relevant witnesses and material, as to why distribution of the material is appropriate.

 III.
 TIME, PLACE, AND MANNER OF DISTRIBUTION